devopsacademyau/academy/classes/02class/aws-networking/README.md

 #### Security Group

-Security Groups are on the layer 7 (application).
-It controls requests from applications into specific ports.
+Security Groups are at the instance level, acting as a virtual firewall can be used to control inbound and outbound traffic.
+It controls requests from services for specific protocols and ports.

 You might set up similar rules on both NACL's and SG's for an additional layer of security.